2025–26 UTEP Miners men's basketball team

-The 2025–26 UTEP Miners men's basketball team represents the University of Texas at El Paso during the 2025–26 NCAA Division I men's basketball season.
-The Miners, led by fifth-year head coach Joe Golding, play their home games at the Don Haskins Center in El Paso, Texas as a member of Conference USA.
-This will mark UTEP's final season as members of Conference USA before transitioning to the Mountain West Conference on July 1, 2026.
+The 2025–26 UTEP Miners men's basketball team represented the University of Texas at El Paso during the 2025–26 NCAA Division I men's basketball season.
+The Miners, led by fifth-year head coach Joe Golding, played their home games at the Don Haskins Center in El Paso, Texas as a member of Conference USA.
+This marked UTEP's final season as members of Conference USA before transitioning to the Mountain West Conference on July 1, 2026.

 Previous season

 The UTEP finished the 2025-26 season 18–15, 7–11 in Conference USA to finish eighth in the conference.
 As the 8-seed in the Conference USA Tournament they defeated 9-seed Sam Houston in the First Round before falling to top-seeded Liberty 60–81 in the Quarterfinals to end their season.